Tamil Wikipedia: Cultural significance

 Contrary to common academic criticism of Wikipedia in the Western countries, the Tamil Wikipedia is widely regarded as an important source of information in the Tamil language on the Internet.
 The encyclopedia undergoes far less vandalism compared to larger Wikipedia projects, largely because the project has slower growth, mainly due to the lack of computers or Internet service in rural areas of Tamil Nadu and Sri Lanka.
 Most of the project's development comes from the overseas Tamil diaspora.

 In April 2010, the Tamil Internet Conference held a contest for college students across the state of Tamil Nadu, India for increasing content on the Tamil Wikipedia.
-The contest was made with regards to the World Classical Tamil Conference 2010, a meeting of Tamil scholars across the world who discuss modern development of the language.
+The contest was made with regard to the World Classical Tamil Conference 2010, a meeting of Tamil scholars across the world who discuss modern development of the language.
 With over 2000 contestants enrolled, the contest concluded with the creation of 1,200 new academically reviewed articles on the Tamil Wikipedia in various subjects.

 In September 2013, the Tamil Wikipedia celebrated its 10th anniversary.

 For Tamil Wikipedia, 2017 was a very productive year.
 More than 27,000 articles were written; the majority of them were written in the period between May and July.
 In June and July, a teacher education program took place, in 3 districts of Tamil Nadu, giving thousands of articles in Tamil Wikipedia.